antontutoveanu/crystals-kyber-javascript/README.md

 ## Functionality

 **KYBER-768** will securely distribute a 256 bit symmetric key between two parties.
-To safely transmit data over a channel using the key, AES-256 is recommended.
+To safely transmit data over a channel using the key, AES-256 along with HMAC-SHA256 are recommended.

 The exchange can be visualised below: